AI-Driven Predictive Maintenance Grows Manufacturing Efficiency

 • Definition: Preventive maintenance involves regular, scheduled maintenance activities designed to prevent equipment failures.
 Maintenance is based on a set schedule or usage criteria, regardless of the actual condition of the equipment.

-• Disadvantages: This approach can result in unnecessary maintenance if equipment is still in good working condition, leading to increased labor and material costs.
+• Disadvantages: This approach can result in unnecessary maintenance if the equipment is still in good working condition, leading to increased labor and material costs.
 Additionally, it may not prevent all unexpected failures.

 Transition to Predictive Maintenance with the Advent of IoT and AI